Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

   - Retweets of non-egos' tweets
   - Retweets of egos' tweets

   We can see that most retweets are tweeted from other users rather than egos, which makes sense since egos are only small parts of the whole population.
-Besides, we can see only a small fraction of tweets are retweeted, so don't pressure yourself.
-Even if you only got one retweet,  it's still better than most of the tweets!.
+Besides, an obvious observation is that compared to original tweets, retweets of tweets gain more attentions.
+But keep in mind that only a small fraction of tweets are retweeted, so don't pressure yourself.
+Even if you only got one retweet,  it's still better than most of the tweets!
 {% include sboxplot.html %}

 - **How does time affect the number of retweets?**